8 Secrets for Raising A “Can Do” Kid

 Unraveling the Mystery of Building Healthy Self-Esteem

 The caliber of our children’s productivity, inner strength, contentment, interpersonal relationships, and competencies is largely impacted by the strength of their self-beliefs.
 And the best news is there are endless simple parenting moments to nurture positive attitudes in our children.

 Focusing on only worthiness-or making your child feel more special than others-is a detriment to a child’s character and relationships with others.

 And always rescuing (or “helicoptering”) and solving your child’s problems doesn’t nurture that sense of competence.

 So aim to strike a balance in your parenting of building your child’s feelings of worthiness and competence.
 I love James Dobson’s analogy of the way to boost self-esteem the right way: “Think of a pilot landing a plane at night- he needs those lights to be on both sides of the runway for a smooth landing.
 So too does your child.”

-Here are eight tips from my book, The Big Book of Parenting Solutions that help your child recognize his or her achievements, unique strengths, and cultivate a “Can Do Attitude” and authentic self-esteem.
+Here are eight tips that help your child recognize his or her achievements, unique strengths, and cultivate a “Can Do Attitude” and authentic self-esteem.

 Secret 1.
 Discover Unique Strengths

 There are so many fabulous opportunities to help our children discover their special talents and strengths.
 My Girl Scout leader from years ago was a master.
 Mrs. Woolley made us feel great by pointing out what we were good at.
 I always marveled at how she remembered our personal competencies.
 Then one day I discovered her secret when I found her notebook opened to a page filled with notes: “Meghan is interested in acrylics, Kelly’s soccer game, Joanne’s music recital.”
 It was her way of making sure no girl’s talent was ever overlooked.